 α-pinene is one of the two isomers of Pinene.
 It emits an aroma of turpentine or pine trees.
 Since it is a four-membered ring α-pinene is prone to skeletal rearrangements.
 It is one of the most commonly occurring terpenes in nature.

 Linalool has been studied for its anti-anxiety and sedative properties.
 It commonly found in lavender, whose essential oil is commonly used to soothe the aforementioned ailments.
 The aroma associated with linalool is highly floral with the smallest hint of spice.

-The concentration of the monoterpene Myrcene in a strain could dictate whether it will have an Indica or Sativa effect.
+The concentration of the monoterpene myrcene in a cannabis plant or product could provide insight on whether that product will have a sedative effect.
 Myrcene is also present in many common plants including hops and mangos.
 It emits a fruity, clove-like aroma.

-Found in the rinds of all common citrus fruits, Limonene generally dictates that a strain will be a Sativa.
+Any one familiar with natural, orange or citrus based cleaners is already familiar with limonene’s essence.
+Found in the rinds of all common citrus fruits, limonene has been found to have significant medical properties.
 This terpene actually assists the skin and mucous membranes in absorption.
 It is continually researched for its antidepressant effects.